 They have to be there.
 Or, get other people there.
 If they’re in a position where they may not be able to articulate their thoughts, bring someone who can.
 Bring a friend.
 Bring someone from the community.
 Keep this effort front and center.
-Ferguson’s over and it’s typical St. Louis to say “OK, back to business as usual.”
+Ferguson’s over, and it’s typical St. Louis to say, “Back to business as usual.”
 Yikes!
 It can’t be that.
 It’s such a significant time right now.
 It takes all hands on deck.
 So, I’d just encourage all people that as difficult as it is, to stay with it.
 It’s important.
 It’s needed.
 Desperately.

 We’re not just watchers anymore.
 And we’re thinking, not shrinking.
 This is powerful for me because this is my vision for every child’s education.

-I have a three-year-old and as a parent I constantly ask myself, “Where am I going to send her to school?”
-Many of our school systems are not effectively meeting the needs of every child, and in some instances they are simply dysfunctional.
-Even the ones that are doing well, they’re not doing well for all children.
+I have a three-year-old, and as a parent I constantly ask myself, “Where am I going to send her to school?”
+Many of our school systems are not effectively meeting the needs of every child and, in some instances, they are simply dysfunctional.
+Even the ones doing well, they’re not doing well for all children.
 I think about that a lot.
-I think about my own children and the experiences that I want for them.
-In St. Louis, we’re not at a point where schools or districts should be tooting their horns because if you disaggregate the data, we have very few school systems that are doing well for all students.
+I think about my own children and the experiences I want for them.
+In St. Louis, we’re not at a point where schools or districts should be tooting their horns.
+Because if you disaggregate the data, we have very few school systems doing well for all students.
 Oftentimes we say, “Is that child ready for the school?”
 Change the question.
 “Is the school ready for the child?”